PepsiCo adopts stricter, greener rules for palm oil in products

 But backers of the non-binding commitment, which include PepsiCo, have struggled to meet it, as it left implementation to individual companies and lacked a clear reporting process, said a consumer goods body grouping those firms.

-Brands and major buyers have also been criticised by industry officials and environmental activists for not buying larger amounts of palm oil certified as green and ethical.
+Brands and major buyers have also been criticized by industry officials and environmental activists for not buying larger amounts of palm oil certified as green and ethical.

 PepsiCo’s stipulation that its palm oil suppliers and business partners should have no link to deforestation since the end of 2015 could be retrospectively checked through satellite monitoring, Averbeck said.